liu2g/mgms/code/AVRC-template/README.md

 The tools are bundled in a suite "WinAVR".
 This is available to download at http://winavr.sourceforge.net/ or https://sourceforge.net/projects/winavr/files/.
 Run the exe installer then all tools should be installed and available with a new terminal.

+In addition, the `clean` command uses `rm` that is not available on Windows.
+You can use Cygwin shell by downloading [here](https://www.cygwin.com/) or it's bundled with Git Bash from [Git on Windows](https://git-scm.com/download/win).
+Currently these are only two workarounds.

 ## USBTiny Driver